Refresh Your Home With Easy-to-Maintain Houseplants

 But that’s OK.
 Contrary to popular belief, there’s no such thing as a “green thumb.”
 There’s just different levels of experience – those who have been through more trial and error than others.

-Fortunately, Homegrown offers research-backed advice from horticultural experts like NC State University’s Jeana Myers, who can help give you and your houseplants a fresh start.
-Watch and learn as Jeana walks us through selecting a lifestyle-appropriate plant, as well as ways to maintain your houseplants for years to come.
+Fortunately, Homegrown offers research-backed advice from horticultural experts across North Carolina, who can help give you and your houseplants a fresh start.

 A few quick tips…